Guide to Interventional Endocrinology

 What Is Ultrasound-guided Ethanol Ablation?

 Ultrasound-guided ethanol ablation uses high-resolution ultrasound to guide the injection of a small amount of ethanol into a thyroid nodule or lymph node.
 The ethanol causes an inflammatory response that leads to very targeted destruction of the nodule or node.
-This procedure has been very successful for treating cystic (fluid-filled) thyroid nodules, since simple cysts are almost never cancer (
+This procedure has been very successful for treating cystic (fluid-filled) thyroid nodules, since simple cysts are almost never cancer (<1 percent) and partially cystic nodules with no suspicious features that have a very low risk of cancer (< 3 percent risk of malignancy).

 Treatment of thyroid cysts is considered when compressive symptoms are present (i.e. difficulty swallowing, difficulty breathing, or voice changes) or when the cyst is very large.
 Traditional options for treating thyroid cysts include needle aspiration (drainage of the cyst through the skin using a small needle) or surgical removal.
 Unfortunately, needle aspiration has a high chance of the cyst coming back (60-90%).
 Surgery cures the problem, but it can be associated with a low risk of complications and a very small group of patients may not be able to have surgery due to other medical problems.
 For these patients, ultrasound-guided ethanol ablation is a safe and effective option for treating thyroid cysts.